Extended DISC Team Roles

 Extended DISC Shotgun Map

 The first one is the shotgun map.
 I tend to use this when I want an unbiased look at analysing the team.
 Especially if I've got to know people in the team.
 I can see where the dots are and investigate the team type.
-More importantly, this is also about DISC personality type.
+More importantly, this is also about DISC profile types.
 The little columns that appear below it show you the team mix of styles.
 This particular team is 33% D style, 17% I style, 17% S style, and 33% C style.
 The table provides you with the percentage mix of DISC Styles in the team, and how many people are in each group.
 This information is beneficial to know in larger teams.

 Extended DISC Name Map